 Configuration variables #266 to #355 are used for the selection and allocation of sound samples as well as other settings.
 Programming CV's in this range is no problem for high-level systems (such as the current ZIMO DCC systems) both in "service mode" or "operations mode".

-There are however many DCC systems in use (some still in production) that can only access CV's to #255 or even worse to #127 or CV #99.
+There are however many DCC systems in use (some still in production) that can only access CV's up to #255, to #127 or even worse to #99.